Dr. Laura Macartney

 Math G8 & G9 & Religious Knowledge G8

-Jennie Parks, originally from Fort Worth, Texas, is starting her fifth year teaching in the Bahamas and her twelfth year of teaching overall.
+Jennie Parks, originally from Fort Worth, Texas, is starting her sixth year teaching in the Bahamas and her thirteenth year of teaching overall.
 She is thrilled to be starting another year with the DCMS team.
 Ms. Parks received her Bachelor of Science in education from LeTourneau University, a small Christian university in east Texas.
 Having passion for students achieving their best and becoming problem solvers gives Ms. Parks a strong dedication to each student in her classroom.
 During her down time, she is reading, crocheting, snorkeling, or singing!

 Mrs. Marcela Carroll